nleseul/ds6_pc98_trans/README.md

 The patch files are simply distributed in IPS format.
 There are a plethora of IPS patching tools online, so choose your favorite for your platform.
 (Romhacking.net has an [easy online tool](https://www.romhacking.net/patch/).)
 Remember that IPS patches do not perform any error checking, so applying these patches to any file other than NFD disks with the correct sector order will likely produce garbage.

+This release also includes a small patch for the Scenario Disk that disables some previously undocumented copy protection behavior during Chapter 4 which only seems to occur on real hardware.
+(If you're playing on emulator, you shouldn't need to worry about this.)
+The copy protection patch can be applied either before or after the Scenario Disk translation patch.
+Without this patch, you will basically be stuck waiting forever for a certain egg to hatch during Chapter 4.

 ## Game manual

 This is general information about how to play the game, adapted from the [original manual](https://archive.org/details/Dragon_Slayer_The_Legend_of_Heroes_Manual/) which players would have had available.